-With over 50 years of combined experience working with truck accidents in Illinois, we understand the complicated liability issues.
+With over 50 years of combined experience working with truck accidents in Illinois, our truck accident attorneys understand the complicated liability issues.
 As a leading Chicago truck crash lawyer, we will be able to help you win your case.

 A reputable lawyer will immediately begin gathering evidence surrounding the accident.
 Evidence includes accident reports, police reports, doctor examinations, mechanics notes, etc. If you took any pictures at the scene of the accident, make sure you supply your lawyer with copies.

 Dealing with insurance companies can be extremely confusing and disheartening.
 Let us be the main voice between you and your insurance company, we know how to speak their language and communicate effectively.

 If your case should have to go to court, we are not afraid to stand up and fight for your right to compensation.